GospelSounders/adventhymnals/content/02.christ-in-song/04.201-300/09.281-290/07.Pure-in-Heart/docs.md

 ---
+title: |
-title: 287.
-Pure in Heart
+    287. Pure in Heart - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 287.
+Pure in Heart.
+Saviour, keep me pure in heart, By thy pow'r renewing; Seal my life of thine a part, All my tho'ts bedewing.
+    keywords:  |
-    keywords: Christ in Song, Pure in Heart, Saviour, keep me pure in heart, Pure in heart, pure in heart
+        Christ in Song, adventhymnals, advent hymnals, Pure in Heart, Saviour, keep me pure in heart.
+Pure in heart, pure in heart,
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 287. PURE IN HEART
+####  Christ in Song,

 ```txt
 1.